anthonywong611/FlaskAPI-GCP-Applications/README.md

 # FlaskAPI on Google Cloud Platform (GCP)
 ---
-## Description
-The goal of this project is to deploy a containerized Flask API on Google Cloud Platform, exposing it the internet for API users to make requests and submit information.
+- **Goal**: Deploy a containerized Flask API on Google Cloud Platform, exposing it the internet for API users to make requests and store user information.

 ---
 ## Application Overview